titocampis/b-tool-dcompose/README.md

 - sex

 ### Docker Build
 Nothing to build, because I use the default mongodb image.
-You can pull the image:
+Image can be pulled:
 ```bash
 docker pull mongo:latest
 ```